alcideschaux/NOAA-StormData/README.md

   select(EVTYPE, PROPDMGEXP, PROPDMG, FATALITIES, INJURIES)
 ```

 The major challenge we had for the analysis was the careless report of the events into the `EVTYPE` variable.
 Indeed, the __NWS Manual__ specifies 48 events (page 6) while we found 985 levels in `EVTYPE`.
 So, our first task was to recode these 985 levels of `EVTYPE` into the predefined 48 events, using a combination of string replacements and regular expressions.
 When it was not possible to assign a predefined event to a particular level we coded this particular level as `NA`.
-We finally filter the dataset to exclude rows with `NA` values and transform `EVTYPE` to factor.
+We finally filter the dataset to exclude rows with `NA` values.

 ```r